nbednar2929/CircuitPython/README.md

 ![rotary encoder wiring diagram](https://user-images.githubusercontent.com/91289646/226709698-d6ce418a-a7ea-4021-a870-acf68751ab72.PNG)

 ### Reflection
-This assignemnt I found difficult beacuse we were provdided with Arduino code to aid our creation of this assignment.
+This assignemnt I found difficult beacuse we were provided with Arduino code to aid our creation of this assignment.
 I was never great at Arduino code and don't know its translation over to CircuitPython.
 I was able to find Kaz's code within the repository and used his encoder code.
 I wrote the rest of the code for my LED's to work  for my configuration.
 I later found out that online resources were really helpful for this assignment and that it's always worth a look online for coding sources.

 ## Photointerrupter